SwiftERM Hyper-personalisation for ecommerce email marketing

 • Value optimisation drives a focus on business impact.

-• Managing your AI risk drives thinking about the risk and reward of adopting new technologies.
+• Managing your AI risk drives thinking about the risks and rewards of adopting new technologies.

-• Data sharing is essential reflects the need for a full understanding of the environment.
+• Data sharing is essential and reflects the need for a full understanding of the environment.

 • D&A sustainability acknowledges the double-edged sword that analytics represents.